airladon/FigureOne/docs/tutorials/12 - SlideNavigator Introduction/README.md

     },
 ```

 `transition` defines the animation leading into this slide.
 It is only called when progressing from the previous slide (slide 0) and will not be called if coming to this slide from any other slide.
+Therefore any state set in `transition` will need to be set in `steadyState` as well to handle the case where `transition` is not called.

 The `done` method is passed to the transition function and must be called when the transition is finished to progress to `steadyState`.